ex4722/ctf-writeups/battelle/holy_grail/README.md

 }
 ```

-Once we do this we get another binary and we just need to sinse and repeat.
-One thing to note is that this takes forever, it needs to exploit the binary 5 times and the processes dies a lot.
-But after a lot of tmux spamming I finally got the flag
+Once we do this we get another binary and we just need to rinse and repeat.
+One thing to note is that this takes forever, it needs to exploit the binary 5 times and the process dies a lot.
+But after a lot of tmux spamming, I finally got the flag

 ![image](https://user-images.githubusercontent.com/77011982/183148462-bc435b40-ccde-4819-9921-8b83f33cdd5f.png)